-I’ve Hallowe’ened (not sure if that’s a word, but it should be) this Pumpkin Macaroni Cheese up a bit with Pumpkin Puree.
-The recipe for this is also on here, or you can buy it in cans, although it’s hard to find in the supermarkets and, if you are carving pumpkins anyway, you might as well use it to make a gorgeous meal too.
+Enjoy this Halloween version of Macaroni Cheese with Pumpkin Puree.
+The recipe for this is also on here, or you can buy it in cans, although it's hard to find in the supermarkets and, if you are carving pumpkins anyway, you might as well use the flesh and help to reduce waste.

 The sage and garlic leave a lovely taste after each mouthful.